jonnymind/SIRPAS/Books/Rulebook.md

 ### Scratches

-A character receiving an *effective damage* greater than 0, but below the amount necessary to generate a wound receives a "scratch".
+A character receiving an *effective damage* not less than 0, but below the amount necessary to generate a light wound receives a "scratch".

 Scratches are extremely light wounds that, by themselves, don't impact the character **IP** pool.

+### Scratches to Wounds

-However, once received a certain number of scratches, they are considered as one light wound.
-The number is determined by the **scratch resistance** (**SRes**) to that damage type, which is defined by each module.
+Once received a certain number of scratches, they are considered as one light wound (**Scratch To Wound**, or **StW**).
+By default, this value is 4, meaning that 4 scratches are considered a light wound, but this can be overridden by modules depending on their setting.

-### Non-scratches (optional)
+### Side effect of non-scratches (optional)

-When the damage received is mitigated to the point to be insignificant, it doesn't generate a scratch.

-Unless the module specifies differently, when the **ED** is -3 or less, that isn't accounted as a scratch.
-However, it may still generate negative effects, for example apply any form of physical or magical poisoning, inject a virus in an AI or in a cyber brain and so on.
+When the **ED** is less than 0, that isn't accounted as a scratch.
+However, it may still generate negative side effects, for example apply any form of physical or magical poisoning, inject a virus in an AI or in a cyber brain and so on.

 ## Direct Wounds

-In some situation, a character can receive a wound of a certain kind directly, and not as a consequence of receiving a certain amount of **damage points**.
+In some situation, a character can receive a wound of a certain kind directly, (not just as a consequence of receiving a certain amount of **damage points**).

 For instance,
-certain magic spells could cause a heavy wound directly, if the character fails an attempt to resist them.
+certain magic spells could cause a heavy wound directly if the character fails an attempt to resist them.
 A overwhelmingly powerful weapon, for example a starship laser directed against a human, could have the same effect.
-Explicit actions performed on the character when it is unable to defend itself (i.e. forms of physical or mental torture) could deal an arbitrary wound as the attacker seems fit, etc.
+Explicit actions performed on the character when it is unable to defend itself could deal an arbitrary wound as the attacker seems fit, etc.

 Direct wounds will immediately apply the relative **injury points** as if they were received through damage application.

-### Curing wounds

-As a wound is cured through any mean (medicine, magic, natural healing etc.), its **IP** cost is removed.

-Scratches not turned into a light wound are removed after a reasonable amount of time and minimal care adequate to the setting.
-For example, in a fantasy setting, that may be spending a few minutes to tend the wounds after a combat.
-In a cyberpunk setting, it may be applying wound-reducing foams.

-**Optional**: in any setting, the equivalent of a day of rest should clear any scratch.

 ## Resistance check